brandad-systems/container-stats/README.md

     -V, --version            Prints version information

 OPTIONS:
-    -d, --delimiter <delimiter>              Delimiter for grouping [default: -] -m, --memory-backend <memory-backend>    The way the used memory is calculated.
+        --debug <debug>                      The logging level, in case the RUST_LOG environment variable cannot be set -d, --delimiter <delimiter>              Delimiter for grouping [default: -] -m, --memory-backend <memory-backend>    The way the used memory is calculated.
 Options are: "procmaps" (cross- platform), "rss" and "vsz" (both linux) [default: procmaps]